 If your waste activities are authorised or registered in Scotland or Northern Ireland but you deal with waste in England or Wales, you need to follow this Code.
-If you operate across borders, you need to follow Scotland’s and Northern Ireland’s codes of practice alongside this one.

 The occupiers of domestic property disposing of household waste from that property are exempted from the section 34(1) duty of care by and have a separate duty of care for the disposal of that waste under Section 34(2A).
 Non-statutory guidance is included at the end of the Code on how to meet that duty of care.